 Shaking a cocktail can be done in many different ways with many different cocktail shakers.
 We have listed 2 different type of cocktail shakers and explained how they work.
-Enjoy this short article and watch the How to shake a cocktail tutorial video.
+Also, below you will find a short instruction video to show you how it's done!

 The Three-part Shaker

 Also known as the Cobbler shaker.
-Can be bought everywhere, very easy to use, but pours extremely slowly and is (usually) too small.
-There are three parts: the shaker (largest part), the strainer (perforated part) and the cap (smallest part).
+Can be bought everywhere, very easy to use, but pours extremely slowly and is (usually) too small

 Step 1: Pour ingredients into shaker.